Business Process Modeling Language

 Business Process Modeling Language (BPML) is an XML-based language for business process modeling.

-It was maintained by the Business Process Management Initiative (BPMI) until June 2005 when BPMI and OMG (Object Management Group) announced the merger of their respective Business Process Management (BPM) activities to form the Business Modeling and Integration Domain Task Force (BMI DTF).
+It was maintained by the Business Process Management Initiative (BPMI) until June 2005 when BPMI and Object Management Group announced the merger of their respective business process management activities to form the Business Modeling and Integration Domain Task Force.
 It is deprecated since 2008.
 BPML was useful to OMG in order to enrich UML with process notation.